 By Berkay Gülen

 Following Avigdor Lieberman’s resignation from the position of minister of foreign affairs in May 2015, Israel’s prime minister (PM) Benjamin Netanyahu added one more minister title to his portfolio.
-Netanyahu has served as Israel’s minister of foreign affairs — as well as being the prime minister, minister of defense, and minister of health — through February 2019, when the Israeli High Court forced him to turn over the role to Israel Katz, who is already Israel’s minister of intelligence and transportation.
+Netanyahu served as Israel’s minister of foreign affairs — as well as being the prime minister, minister of defense, minister of health, and minister of labor — through February 2019, when the Israeli High Court forced him to turn over the role to Israel Katz, who is already Israel’s minister of intelligence and transportation.

 Historically, the Israeli Ministry of Foreign Affairs (MFA) is an organization that shares foreign policy decision-making with security and intelligence agencies, namely the Israel Defense Forces, Mossad, and Shin Bet.
 Until the last minister, Avigdor Lieberman, left the office in May 2015, powerful political figures such as Golda Meir, Moshe Dayan, and Shimon Peres served as the minister of foreign affairs.
 What has changed to sideline the Israeli MFA and make the prime minister’s office the main decision-maker in Israeli foreign policy?